-Glaucoma is an irreversible and progressive eye condition, and, globally, is the second leading cause of blindness.
+Glaucoma is an irreversible and progressive eye condition, that damage the eye’s optic nerve and can result in vision loss and blindness, and, globally, is the second leading cause of blindness.
 It is a disease that can be inherited from one or both parents and is often diagnosed later in life.
 In India alone, all least 12 million people are affected by the disease, over a million of these are blind as a result, while many more are believed to be undiagnosed.

 What are the Causes of